Farenheith/base-project-config/README.md

 ## How it works

 All common needed packages are loaded with this project by dependency, and there is pre-configured npm-scripts so you don't need to write it all by yourself.
-This is ideal for project with these characteristics:
+This is ideal for projects with these characteristics:

 * Using typescript language;
 * Using mocha, sinon, chai triad;
 * Using editorconfig extensions for vscode;
 * Using nyc for coverage;
 * Using tslint to ensure sintax;
+* Compiled source code will be outputed at build folder;

 Look that, if all of this is a must have for you, installing base-project-config will put all this packages automatically in your project with a default recommended configuration, making the creation of a new project much easier.